How to Use Data to Write Amazing Online Content for your website?

 Appeal to the emotion

-The last thing you need to keep in mind is the fact that you need to create content that people feel strongly about.
+The last thing you need to keep in mind is that you need to create content that people feel strongly about.
 Why?
-Well, first of all, this will increase the shareability of your posts, thus passively growing your reach.
-Second, it will increase the emotional response that you get from your audience, which directly impacts the conversion rate, as well as the talent retention rate.
+First of all, this will increase the shareability of your posts, thus passively growing your reach.
+Second, it will increase the emotional response you get from your audience, which directly impacts the conversion rate and the talent retention rate.
 All in all, with the cunning use of data to figure out which pieces had the most success in achieving this, you can easily emulate their success.

 At the end of the day, it all comes down to how adaptable you are, how excellent your analytical skills are, and how good you are at forming a general strategy.
-Being able to see the big picture will ensure a certain amount of continuity on your path to success, thus also ensuring that your online content is both effective and competitive.
+Seeing the big picture will ensure a certain amount of continuity on your path to success, thus ensuring that your online content is effective and competitive.
 Because content is “the king.”

 Mia Ackerson is a Melbourne-based writer.
 Loves writing about technology, digital marketing, and online businesses.
 She’s also interested in home decorations, reading books, watching movies, baking, and gardening.
 You can follow her on Twitter.